 Of course the listening part is not limited to "instruments" in the traditional sense: events can come from e.g. MIDI control surfaces or anything that sends OSC messages.
 Just about any external trigger can be used by externally translating events to MIDI or OSC format and listening on the appropriate inputs.

 In other words, how much do the scheduled output events depend on the input events?

 For example notes scheduled in the main part of the script will happen without regard to real-time events.
 This is because the main part of the script executes before anything else, typically before the piece has even begun.
 This makes sense for some parts i.e. a particular melody or beat pattern that is to play at a particular measure no matter what else happens.

 The more interesting case is when output events depend on input events.
 In this case the output events are scheduled from within event handlers, usually at a particular point in the timeline.
 The basic strategy is this:

 An example: imagine a script that creates a variable to store how "busy" a human performer is playing.
 This variable has an initial value of zero and is incremented in the event handler for incoming events e.g. note onsets from an audio stream.
 Now create a method that schedules output notes based on the value of this variable and execute this method immediately before each measure.

-A constant tempo can be achieved by simply defining a transport master object somewhere in the script.
+A constant tempo can be achieved by simply defining a basic clock object somewhere in the script.
 This object takes a BPM value as argument.
 The entire piece will play at the given BPM tempo unless the script changes it by e.g. scheduling a change at a particular point in the timeline.